Analysis-with-Purity/RPA/README.md

-# Intelligent Support Ticket Automation
+# Support Ticket Automation

 An end-to-end support-ticket platform built on **UiPath**: a customer portal and agent console, a stateless API that fronts UiPath, and an automation layer of RPA workflows, a Maestro BPMN orchestration and Data Fabric as the system of record.

-**There is no application database.** Tickets live in UiPath Data Fabric, and new tickets are written only by a robot.
+The tickets live in UiPath Data Fabric, and new tickets are written only by a robot.
 Every layer below is arranged around that one constraint.

 Next.js 16 · React 19 · TypeScript · Express · UiPath Orchestrator · Maestro · Data Fabric